 - Typically, ASB includes service-learning experiences concerning poverty, HIV/AIDS, and children's issues.

-- The Distinguished Lecture Series is another way in which the Center for Leadership & Character Development in collaboration with the Student Government Association seeks to provide students with opportunities to explore their understandings of leadership.
+- The Leadership Lecture Series is another way in which the Center for Leadership & Character Development seeks to provide students with opportunities to explore their understandings of leadership.

 - Through a diverse group of accomplished, nationally known speakers, students will have the opportunity to hear and contemplate multiple perspectives on leadership, character, ethics, society, and a number of issues germane to developing leadership knowledge, skill, and effectiveness.

-- Previous speakers include Dr. Bernice Berry, Dr. Na'im Akbar, Kevin Powell, Toni Blackman, Rae Lewis-Thornton, Chuck D, Ayinde Jean-Baptiste, Rev. Bernice King, Jane Elliott, Judge Marilyn Milian, Dr. Tonea Stewart, Dr. Cornell West, and Susan L. Taylor.
+- Previous speakers include Dr. Bernice Berry, Dr. Na'im Akbar, Kevin Powell, Toni Blackman, Rae Lewis-Thornton, Chuck D, Ayinde Jean-Baptiste, Rev. Bernice King, Jane Elliott, Judge Marilyn Milian and Dr. Tonea Stewart.